 I love these Low-Carb Baked Mini Frittatas with Broccoli and Three Cheeses, and they’re a fun idea for a low-carb breakfast.
 And everyone who likes the combination of broccoli with cheese is going to love this for a grab-and-go breakfast option!

-I love the idea of little mini frittatas that are a whole-breakfast serving size, and back in 2010 I made some in a crockery muffin pan designed to make four large muffins.
-But although the original version of these mini frittatas were delicious, they were never a huge hit on the blog, and I always thought they could be improved even though I never got back to it until now.
+I love the idea of little mini frittatas that are a whole-breakfast serving size, and years ago I made some in a crockery muffin pan designed to make four large muffins.
+But although the original version was delicious, they were never a huge hit on the blog, and I always thought they could be improved.
 Then recently I remembered the Williams Sonoma Tart Pan I’m so infatuated with and thought about how perfect that pan would be for these Low Carb Baked Mini-Frittatas with Broccoli and Three Cheeses.
 (And the pan is on sale right now, and no, William Sonoma is not paying me anything to advertise it!)

 So I tried again on this recipe for a better result, and wow, was it ever a winner.
 If you’re familiar with my recipes for egg muffins or cottage cheese and egg breakfast muffins, I want to tell you how these mini frittatas are different from those baked breakfast dishes.
 First, it only takes one mini frittata for a serving, and they’re eaten with a fork.
 But there are also differences in texture.
 The mini frittatas have more veggies and cheese than they do egg compared to the egg muffins, which gives them a slightly denser texture and lots of flavor.
 And yes, technically frittatas are cooked in a pan on the stove and then browned in the oven, but I still think the name mini frittata is perfect for this type of dish.